warmcat/libwebsockets/README.lwsws.md

 Other mount options
 -------------------

-1) When using a cgi:// protcol origin at a mountpoint, you may also give cgi environment variables specific to the mountpoint like this
+1) When using a cgi:// protocol origin at a mountpoint, you may also give cgi environment variables specific to the mountpoint like this

 ```
        {